Peanut the Squirrel owner denies using pet’s death to promote OnlyFans

 Speaking to TMZ, Long said he believed his OnlyFans account may be why Peanut and Fred were taken.
 The social media star claimed authorities questioned whether he had cameras in his home during the raid.

 Longo claimed the home invasion was prompted by complaints from someone who didn’t approve of him shooting intimate footage with his wife, or that he had babysat his neighbor’s children on a separate occasion.
-He also told TMZ that everything he’s filmed with his wife has been legal.
+He also told TMZ that everything he’s filmed with his wife has been legal and he’s not using the animals’ deaths to promote his OnlyFans.

+“We’re not trying to promote this,” he confessed to the outlet.
+“That is not anything what’s going on.”

 Two days after Peanut and Fred were put down, the DEC and the Chemung County Health Department said the two wild animals were euthanized to test for rabies, citing someone involved the investigation who claimed they were bit by the animals.
 However, Longo claimed this wasn’t true.